b-rodrigues/fput/manuscript/fprog.md

 function to every element of a list of arguments and is easy to understand, while `Reduce()` (sometimes called `fold()` in other programming languages) *reduces* a list of values to a single value by successively applying a function.
-It’s a bit harder to understand, but with some examples it will become clear soon enough.
+It's a bit harder to understand, but with some examples it will become clear soon enough.
 In this section we will focus on how to do things using `base` functions.
-In the next section we will take a look at the `purrr` package which extends R’s functional programming capabilities tremendously.
+In the next section we will take a look at the `purrr` package which extends R's functional programming capabilities tremendously.

 ### 3.2.1 Mapping with `Map()` and the `*apply()` family of functions

-Now that we have our nice function that computes square roots using Newton’s algorithm, we would like to compute the square root of every element in the following list:
+Now that we have our nice function that computes square roots using Newton's algorithm, we would like to compute the square root of every element in the following list:

 ``` sourceCode r